mozilla/pkipolicy/rootstore/policy.md

 The CRLReason privilegeWithdrawn is intended to be used when there has been a subscriber-side infraction that has not resulted in keyCompromise, such as the certificate subscriber provided misleading information in their certificate request or has not upheld their material obligations under the subscriber agreement or terms of use.

 Unless the keyCompromise CRLReason is being used, the CRLReason privilegeWithdrawn MUST be used when:
-*   the CA obtains evidence that the certificate was misused;
+*   the CA operator obtains evidence that the certificate was misused;
-*   the CA is made aware that the certificate subscriber has violated one or more of its material obligations under the subscriber agreement or terms of use;
+*   the CA operator is made aware that the certificate subscriber has violated one or more of its material obligations under the subscriber agreement or terms of use;
-*   the CA is made aware that a wildcard certificate has been used to authenticate a fraudulently misleading subordinate fully‐qualified domain name;
+*   the CA operator is made aware that a wildcard certificate has been used to authenticate a fraudulently misleading subordinate fully‐qualified domain name;
-*   the CA is made aware of a material change in the information contained in the certificate;
+*   the CA operator is made aware of a material change in the information contained in the certificate;
-*   the CA determines or is made aware that any of the information appearing in the certificate is inaccurate; or
+*   the CA operator determines or is made aware that any of the information appearing in the certificate is inaccurate; *or*
-*   the CA is made aware that the original certificate request was not authorized and that the Subscriber does not retroactively grant authorization.
+*   the CA operator is made aware that the original certificate request was not authorized and that the Subscriber does not retroactively grant authorization.

 Otherwise, the privilegeWithdrawn CRLReason MUST NOT be used.